Adolis García Player Props: Rangers vs. Nationals

 Adolis García At The Plate

-- Garcia leads Texas with 90 hits, batting .264 this season with 43 extra-base hits.
+- Garcia leads Texas in total hits (90) this season while batting .262 with 43 extra-base hits.

-- Among qualifying batters in MLB, his batting average ranks 62nd, his on-base percentage ranks 69th, and he is 10th in the league in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 63rd, his on-base percentage ranks 67th, and he is 13th in the league in slugging.

-- Garcia has had an RBI in 40 games this season (45.5%), including 19 multi-RBI outings (21.6%).
-He has also driven home three or more of his team's runs in six contests.
+- Garcia has had an RBI in 40 games this season (44.9%), including 19 multi-RBI outings (21.3%).
+He has also driven in three or more of his team's runs in six contests.

+- He has scored in 47 of 89 games this year, and more than once 17 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.